 Farm Credit is a mission-driven system of cooperative lending institutions and supporting people of color is an integral part of fulfilling that mission.
 Learn more about Farm Credit, our support of producers from varied backgrounds, and our commitment to fostering a more equitable and inclusive agricultural industry.

 We believe in the future of American agriculture and people of color are a critical part of that future.

 Farm Credit employs a variety of financial experts ranging from loan officers, appraisers, analysts and capital markets credit officers to crop insurance agents and tax experts.
 We also rely on talented communicators, marketing experts, IT specialists, human resources professionals and more to fulfill our mission to serve rural communities and agriculture.
 We are committed to building an inclusive workforce and seek talented individuals of diverse backgrounds and identities to join our team across all these positions.

 - Career & Internship Fair

-On Thursday, September 16, 2021, from 2:00-4:00 p.m.
-ET, Farm Credit will host a virtual career fair for students and recent graduates of Historically Black Colleges and Universities (HBCUs).
-HBCUs are home to a vast talent pool, and Farm Credit hopes to attract HBCU students to explore employment and internship opportunities at our institutions.
+On Thursday, September 15, 2022, from 2 - 4 p.m.
+ET, Farm Credit will host a virtual career fair for students and recent graduates of Historically Black Colleges and Universities (HBCUs) and university students at non-HBCUs who are active members of Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS).
+HBCUs and MANRRS are home to a vast talent pool, and Farm Credit hopes to attract HBCU and MANRRS students to explore employment and internship opportunities at our institutions.

 - Launching Leaders Stipend